scubajorgen/pdok_top10nl_server/readme.md

 The handy develop can also use GDAL in a docker container on Linux.
 However, scripts have to be converted for this.

+GDAL tools do not allow *updating/merging* of mbtiles file.
+This is possible for gpkg files though.
+Therefore we first merge at gkpg level and than convert to mbtiles.

 ### Mapbox Tippercanoe
 This tool is available on [github](https://github.com/mapbox/tippecanoe).
 Download and build under Linux.
 It requires the libsqlite3 libraries (libsqlite3-dev (Debian) or libsqlite3x-devel (Centos)).
 We only need _tile-join_ for merging the mbtiles files into one large mbtiles file.